Joey-Cai/Joey-Cai.github.io/_posts/2019-05-16-02-English-learing-perusal.md

 * Mr. Deneen's oppinion
   * a mix of hubris and internal contradictions.

+    > * Equality of opportunity has produced a new meritcratic aristocracy that has all the aloofness of old aristocracy with none of its sense of noblesse oblige.
+    > *   Technologicial advences are reducing ever more ares of work into meaningless drudgery.

   * the collective dissatisfaction of the current chaotic society.
     1. left-wing complaints
     2. right-wing complaints